maulayafaris/maulayafaris.github.io/README.md

 2. Tailwindcss

 ## Licensi
-1. You have permission to modified this code just for yourself
+1. YOU HAVE PERMISSION to modified this code just for yourself
-2. you dont have permission to sell this code
+2. YOU DONT HAVE PERMISSION to sell this code
-3. you dont have permission to share to another person without permission from the author
+3. YOU DONT HAVE PERMISSION to share to another person without permission from the author
+4. YOU DONT HAVE PERMISSION to change credit in footer